aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

+Represents the chartShape;

+**Remarks**

-Represents the chartShape; NOTE: This member is now obsolete.
+NOTE: This member is now obsolete.
 Instead, please use Aspose.Cells.Charts.Chart.ChartObject property.
 This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [ChartShape](../../com.aspose.cells/chartshape)